MaskingTechnology/jitar/examples/3-apps/1-contact-list/README.md

 ## Running in production

-To run the application in production mode, we need four terminal sessions to start the repository, gateway, and node and proxy (as webserver) separately.
+To run the application in production mode, we need four terminal sessions to start the repository, gateway, node and proxy (as webserver) separately.
 The starting order is of importance.

 **Repository** (terminal 1)
 ```